Kenny Tutt interview

 Top tips for aspiring chefs:

 You will make mistakes, just learn from them and get back on the horse.
-Don’t let the fancy stuff distract you from the basics like seasoning and cooking the main element of any dish perfectly.See the listing for PITCH Worthing – Kenny Tutt
+Don’t let the fancy stuff distract you from the basics like seasoning and cooking the main element of any dish perfectly.Want to know more about PITCH Worthing – Kenny Tutt?